Step-by-Step Bankruptcy Process

 There are different types of bankruptcy detailed in the United States bankruptcy code.
 The two most common for personal bankruptcy are Chapter 7 and Chapter 13.
 What are the requirements and benefits of each one?

-This is called liquidation bankruptcy since you have to sell certain assets in order to pay back your creditors.
+This is a liquidation bankruptcy.
+Hence, you have to sell certain assets in order to pay back your creditors.

 - It is a shorter process, only taking about three to four months before filers get a bankruptcy discharge.